๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 ๐Ÿ“Œ How much does a South Dakota eviction cost?

-๐Ÿ“Œ Can I accept partial rent payment during the 3-day notice period?
+๐Ÿ“Œ Can I accept partial rent during the 3-day notice period?

-Be very careful accepting partial payment.
+Be very careful.
 In South Dakota, accepting any rent during the notice period may waive your right to proceed with that eviction notice.
 If you accept partial payment, get a written agreement explicitly reserving your right to continue eviction proceedings for the remaining balance.
-When in doubt, consult an attorney before accepting any payment after a notice has been served.

 ๐Ÿ“Œ Do I need a lawyer for a South Dakota eviction?

 Not required for straightforward uncontested cases.
-South Dakota’s Circuit Court process is accessible to landlords representing themselves for simple non-payment evictions.
-An attorney is recommended for contested cases, cases involving counterclaims for habitability or retaliation, or any situation where the tenant appears to be represented by counsel.
+South Dakota’s Circuit Court process is accessible to self-represented landlords for simple non-payment evictions.
+An attorney is recommended for contested cases, habitability counterclaims, or any situation where the tenant appears to be represented by counsel.

 ๐Ÿ“Œ Can I change the locks if a tenant stops paying rent?

 No. Self-help evictions are strictly illegal in South Dakota.
-Changing locks, removing the tenant’s belongings, shutting off utilities, or physically removing a tenant without a court order exposes you to civil liability.
-Always complete the Circuit Court process and use the sheriff to execute the writ of possession.
+Changing locks, removing the tenant’s belongings, or shutting off utilities without a court order exposes you to civil liability.
+Always complete the Circuit Court process and use the sheriff to execute the writ.

 ๐Ÿ“Œ Does South Dakota have rent control?

 No. South Dakota has no rent control or rent stabilization laws.
-Landlords can raise rent by any amount with proper notice (typically 30 days for month-to-month tenancies).
+Landlords can raise rent by any amount with proper notice.
 There are also no just-cause eviction requirements โ€” landlords can decline to renew leases without providing a reason, as long as the decision is not discriminatory or retaliatory.

 โš–๏ธ Legal Disclaimer